Observation of a new type of low-frequency waves at comet 67P/Churyumov-Gerasimenko

 / Abstract

-We report on magnetic field measurements made in the innermost coma of 67P/Churyumov-Gerasimenko in its low activity state.
-Quasi-coherent, large-amplitude ($δB/B \sim 1$), compressional magnetic field oscillations at $\sim$ 40 mHz dominate the immediate plasma environment of the nucleus.
-This differs from previously studied comet-interaction regions where waves at the cometary ion gyro-frequencies are the main feature.
-Thus classical pick-up ion driven instabilities are unable to explain the observations.
+Abstract.
+We report on magnetic field measurements made in the innermost coma of 67P/Churyumov-Gerasimenko in its low-activity state.
+Quasi-coherent, large-amplitude (δ B/B ~ 1), compressional magnetic field oscillations at ~ 40 mHz dominate the immediate plasma environment of the nucleus.
+This differs from previously studied cometary interaction regions where waves at the cometary ion gyro-frequencies are the main feature.
+Thus classical pickup-ion-driven instabilities are unable to explain the observations.
 We propose a cross-field current instability associated with newborn cometary ion currents as a possible source mechanism.